chicio/react-native-skia-skeleton/README.md

 ## Usage

-You can check the docs available at [https://react-native-skia-skeleton.expo.app/](https://react-native-skia-skeleton.expo.app/), where you can find examples and a full description of how the component works.
+You can check the doc available at [https://react-native-skia-skeleton.expo.app/](https://react-native-skia-skeleton.expo.app/), where you can find examples and a full description of how the component works.
 Here below is a simple example of how to use the component: